yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_postgresql_cluster.md

 - `cluster_id` (String) The ID of the PostgreSQL cluster.
 - `deletion_protection` (Boolean) The `true` value means that resource is protected from accidental deletion.
 - `description` (String) The resource description.
+- `disk_encryption_key_id` (String) ID of the KMS key for cluster disk encryption.
+Restoring without an encryption key will disable encryption if any exists.
 - `folder_id` (String) The folder identifier that resource belongs to.
 If it is not provided, the default provider `folder-id` is used.
 - `name` (String) The name of the PostgreSQL cluster.